Update, wait, ignore?

 If you’ve been using WordPress for more than a month, you’ve probably heard about updates at least once.
 These are updates for plugins, themes, or WordPress core.
 The software is constantly developed, new functions appear, errors are detected and then corrected.
 In the last 12 months, WordPress had 33 version changes (beta & regular versions).
 Although, thanks to automatic updates, you may have overlooked some of them (WordPress did them for you).

-Suppose you also realise that the vast majority of WordPress-related codes are developed openly.
+Suppose you also realise that most WordPress-related codes are developed openly.
 This means that everyone has access to the source code of individual versions.
 In most cases, the code also includes information about corrections made (i.e. errors in previous versions).
 Naturally, you would want to update to the latest version.

 So much in theory.
 But how does it work in real life?